ocnerol/jungle-rails/README.md

 4. Run `bin/rake db:reset` to create, load and seed db
 5. Create .env file based on .env.example
 6. Sign up for a Stripe account
-7. Put Stripe (test) keys into appropriate .env vars
+7. Put Stripe (test) keys into appropriate .env vars (found on your Stripe account info)
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+8. Starting the server: If you are running the server from a virtual machine, run `bin/rails s -b 0.0.0.0`.
+Otherwise, run `bin/rails s`.

 ## Stripe Testing